 Invest In The Right Containers

-She also recommends investing in matching, clear tubs prior to putting the decorations away after the holidays.
+She also recommends investing in matching, clear tubs before putting the decorations away after the holidays.
 Matching bins stack easier, you’ll know your “holiday bins” because they all look the same, and getting clear totes will help you see what you have next year.